8 min read

 When you are eagerly expecting an addition to your family, you may have some concerns about the changes happening to you or your partner’s body.
 While there are many activities that should be put on hold during pregnancy, having sex is not usually included as something to avoid.
-We have put together a list of the benefits of sexual intercourse while your baby is forming in your womb.
+In fact, sexual activity during pregnancy can be both safe and incredibly beneficial for both you and your partner.
+In this comprehensive guide, we'll explore the benefits of sex during pregnancy and provide answers to common questions.

 Is Sex During Pregnancy Safe?